ISAITB/docs-tdl/source/constructs/index.rst

 Regarding the ``input`` elements provided these act as information provided to the messaging handler that are relevant to the message's reception.
 They act as a counterpart to ``config`` elements whose purpose is more to signal parameters for the communication setup rather than the involved message.
-The ``output`` elements provided are optional and serve only to restrict the messaging handler's output (returned via its call-back to the test bed) to the specified values.
+The ``output`` elements provided are optional and serve only to restrict the messaging handler's output (returned via its call-back to the Test Bed) to the specified values.
 If not specified all available output values are returned.

 .. code-block:: xml
     :emphasize-lines: 1,2,3,7,8,9,10,11